 The EPM implements four carbon dioxide policy evaluation options.
-None of the policy options are assumed to take place in runs for the AEO2007.
+None of the policy options are assumed to take place in runs for the AEO2008.
 However, the options have been used to simulate proposed market-based approaches to meet National carbon dioxide emission objectives.
 The four policy options are as follows:

-- 1) Carbon Dioxide Tax.
-A nominal or real dollar tax per kilogram of carbon for fossil fuels is converted to a dollar-per-Btu tax for each fuel/sector based on the carbon dioxide emission factor.
-A different tax may be set for each year.
+1) Carbon Dioxide Tax.
+A nominal or real dollar tax per kilogram of carbon for fossil fuels is converted to a dollar-per-Btu tax for each fuel/sector based on the carbon dioxide emission factor.7 A different tax may be set for each year.
 Fossil fuel prices are adjusted to include the tax.
 The demand and conversion models respond to the adjusted fossil fuel prices to induce carbon dioxide emissions reductions.
 Revenue from the tax is passed to the macroeconomic module where treatment of such revenue (e.g., reducing the deficit or reducing other taxes through a lump sum redistribution to consumers), depends a user-specified option setting.
-Generally, large changes in government revenue would require additional offline analysis to assess macroeconomic feedbacks. - 2) Auction of Permits.
-An auction to distribute emissions permits is simulated.
-The total number of permits sold corresponds to the total carbon dioxide emission goal as set by the user.
-A different goal may be set for each year.
-Essentially, this option determines the permit fee necessary to achieve the carbon dioxide goal by clearing the auction market.
-The permit fee is treated as a carbon dioxide emissions tax and used as an adjustment to the fossil fuel prices.
-A new auction price is set at the end of each NEMS iteration (where one iteration in the solution algorithm refers to a single execution pass through all NEMS modules for a single projection year) until the emissions reach the goal.
-The permit auction is assumed to operate with no initial allocation of emission permits.
-As in Option 1, Carbon Dioxide Tax, revenue from the auction is passed to the macroeconomic module where its effect may require additional analysis.
+Generally, large changes in government revenue would require additional offline analysis to assess macroeconomic feedbacks.